 - 9.1.
-In this Section 9: - a. direct entry means a direct debit or direct credit - b. mistaken internet payment means a payment by a user through a 'Pay Anyone' internet banking facility and processed by an ADI through direct entry where funds are paid into the account of an unintended recipient because the user enters or selects a Bank/State/Branch (BSB) number and/or identifier that does not belong to the named and/or intended recipient as a result of: - (i) the user's error, or - (ii) the user being advised of the wrong BSB number and/or identifier.
+In this Section 9: - (a) mistaken internet payment means a payment by a user through a 'pay anyone' banking facility and processed by an ADI where funds are paid into the account of an unintended recipient because the user enters or selects a Bank/State/Branch (BSB) number and/or identifier that does not belong to the named and/or intended recipient as a result of: - (i) the user's error, or - (ii) the user being advised of the wrong BSB number and/or identifier.